baolab-rice/LongAmpseq/README.md

+# NOTICE: We are updating this description, there might be some difference between the program and the text.
+Will fix this soon.
+(02/07/2023)

 # LongAmpseq
 The analysis for "CRISPR/Cas9 gene-editing of HSPCs from SCD patients has unintended consequences".
 The pipeline for illumina based large deletion profiling (LongAmp-seq) and Nano-pore based long-read analysis are stored in the following folders: